18F/usps-api-notes/README.md

 Unlike with EMRS, the Express Mail Label API docs do not indicate that an estimate is acceptable.

+> [G]iven that the price of the package is based partly on its weight you will want to be as accurate as possible.
+Any discrepancy may be charged either at the post office window or as postage due to the recipient.

 #### Example Request

 ```xml